kaifsiddiquei/GITBOOK/web3-native-features/reward-distribution-system.md

 ---

 *Ready to explore multi-chain support?
-Continue to the next section to learn about DEXGO's cross-chain capabilities.*
+Continue to the next section to learn about DecNect's cross-chain capabilities.*